GLADI8R/CobWEB/README.md

 # CobWEB
-This is the website demo of Electronics and Communication Engineering Department.
+This is the website demo of Electronics and Communication Engineering Department of SVNIT, Surat.